Understanding Cognitive Behavioral Therapy and its Benefits

 - Psychological problems are based, in part, on faulty or unhelpful ways of thinking (cognitive component).

-- People suffering from psychological problems can learn better ways of coping, thereby relieving the severity of symptoms and becoming more effective in living their lives.
+- People suffering from psychological problems can learn better ways of coping, thereby relieving the severity of symptoms and becoming more effective in living their lives (Davis, 2018).

 Our emotional lives are constantly peppered with the thought, emotion, behavioral feedback loops.
 When they diverge from reality, they can create unhealthy reactions.
 Above all, cognitive behavioral therapy helps clients get thoughts back in tune with their internal feedback loops to encourage productive behavior.

-Cognitive Behavior Therapy is Used to Treat a Variety of Psychological and Behavioral Problems
+Cognitive Behavior Therapy Treats a Variety of Psychological and Behavioral Problems

 CBT treatments involves a two prong approach.
 First is changing maladaptive thinking patterns; the second is changing maladaptive behavior patterns.